Round Trip Mileage: 8 miles

 Meaning "many-furrowed hill," this ancient cinder cone has a commanding view of the Kona Coast, Mauna Kea, Mauna Loa, and Hualālai.It is over 100,000 years old and is the oldest land feature on Hualālai.
 It is known as the "jello mold hill" because itresembles an upside-down mold when viewed from afar due to the erosional furrows on its sides.
 This area was once private ranches, but is now managed by the Division of Forestry & Wildlife and the Pu‘u Wa‘awa‘a Volunteer Program.
 Although Pu'u Wa'awa'a is the signature landmark of the area, this region actually has a number of excellent trails.
 It's possible to do a nice big loop here and experience everything that it has to offer.
 The view from the top of the Pu'u is staggering.
 The trails here are almost completely the work of volunteers, and there is no official state maintenance.
 This preserve contains a wealth of endemic and endangered plants, animals, and insects.

 Stay on the trail at all times (there is still private land in the area).
 Pick up any trash you find and try to take it with you.
-Dogs are not allowed.
+Dogs are allowed on leash.
 There are several gates in the area because some of this land is still used for livestock.
 Close all gates as you pass through them.

 Trailhead: Traveling from either Kailua-Kona or Waimea town on Hwy.
 190, find the turn for the trailhead between the 21 and 22 mile markers (closer to the 21 mile marker).
 Drive along a white pipe fence and shortly find a metal gate that opens automatically by the presence of your car.
 Drive up the Vulcanite Road and park near the check-in station.